 A not for profit Community Benefit Society, Caistor and District Community Trust Ltd has been formed to help drive a project to regenerate these buildings.
-The Trust has been formed out of an ad-hoc steering group created earlier in 2018.
-The group has already engaged with local architect, Mark Hodson, to come up with suggestions for how 2-4 Market Place might be brought back use.
-The Trust will work with Lincolnshire Co-operative Society, Lincolnshire Heritage, funding groups, and other stake holders to bring this complex of buildings back to life.
+The Trust has been formed out of an ad-hoc steering group created in 2018.
+The Trust is working in partnership with Lincolnshire Co-operative Society, Lincolnshire Heritage, funding groups, and other stake holders to bring this complex of buildings back to life.